Accept cashless payments at the club festival in Switzerland – QR code, terminal, or smartphone?

 Headline: Accept cashless payments at the club festival

-With Payrexx, you can accept TWINT, cards and mobile wallets via a single QR code.
+With Payrexx you accept TWINT, cards and mobile wallets via a single QR code.

-Get started now with QR payment, Tap to Pay or card terminal at your next club event.
+Start now with QR-payment, Tap to Pay or card terminals at your next club event.

 Sources and Links